compbiozurich/UZH-BIO392/course-results/2023/Maeve Lin/questions_day_8.md

 ### Q8
 **What sets GangSTR apart from other STR genotyping tools?**
 * It can analyze short and expanded tandem repeats
+  * It is not limited by fragment or read length
 * And focuses on good quantification of repeat counts
+* It can analyze
+  * fully repetitive read pairs (FRR)
+  * spanning read pairs
+  * off-target FRR
+* It is genome-wide
 * It is faster and more accurate
 * It takes more information into account than other tools
 * It looks at the whole length of the reads that enclose one repeat (can be up to 100bp long)